gvpm/TUFFEngine/README.md

   Each line of the log shows statistic information for some time(step) in the simulation, each information is separated by a space.

   Those are the parameters you will find in all the lines:

-  1- Flow
+   1. Flow
-  2- Density
+   2. Density
-  3- Average Velocity
+   3. Average Velocity

    The steps there are logged are defined by some parameters in the configuration following this rules.

    When the step of the simulation is equal to **DISCARDTIME** it will trigger a counter that will increase 1 in each step.

    When the counter is equal to **STATISTICTIME** a line will be logged and the counter will be restarted.

    This will happen until the end of the **SIMULATIONTIME**

- - ####The Picture Log
+ - #### The Picture Log